CJ Fly: Music career

 On March 6, 2020, CJ Fly released his sophomore studio album entitled RUDEBWOY.
 Entirely produced by Statik Selektah, the album featured guest appearances from majority of the Pro Era collective, as well as Haile Supreme, Oshun, Conway the Machine and former Pro Era member T'nah.

 On January 18, 2021, CJ Fly released The Way I H(ear) It, Vol. 1; the first volume of his instrumental album series, inspired by the time he spent learning how to produce his own beats during the start of the COVID-19 lockdown in 2020.

 On August 24, 2021, a release date chosen in tribute of Kobe Bryant, CJ Fly released NOT WHAT YOU'RE EXPECTING.
 CJ's third studio album, the project featured no appearances from Pro Era, however brought in Devin Tracy, Amon Tyson, and Marlon Craft.
 The album also featured production from several producers, including CJ himself.

 In January 2025, fellow Pro Era member Joey Badass and West Coast hip hop rapper Ray Vaughn began a feud, releasing diss tracks against each other, first Vaughn with "Crashout Heritage" and "Impossible Patties", in response to Joey's "The Ruler's Back" and CJ's 'HIYU Freestyle".
 Then Ray returned with "Hoe Era", mocking CJ and their group Pro Era, followed by Badass with "The Finals", in which he throws shots at Vaughn's label Top Dawg Entertainment (TDE) and its founder Anthony "Top Dawg" Tiffith, as well as calling out former label-mate Kendrick Lamar.
 The following days saw the feud escalate, with many other rappers releasing diss tracks, including CJ himself, Daylyt, Reason, AzChike, and Hitta J3, among others.

+Personal life

+CJ Fly and Emilia Ortiz welcomed a baby boy in 2021.

+Cite web |last= the subject self published maternity and birth reel on IG stating “my baby mudda” and shows him and E.thereal or Emilia Ortiz and CJ flys maternity shoot and birth.